Analysis | Josh Hawley, who tried to derail Biden’s presidency, now champions ’the rule of the people’

 The implication from Hawley’s speech is that, at least in part, the system doesn’t accurately reflect the popular will.
 He insists that tech companies shape and obstruct that will, which he’s welcome to claim.
 But this is also again a tacit endorsement of Trump’s wildly false claims about the legitimacy of the election.

-As you might expect, Hawley also explicitly defended his actions Jan.
+As you might expect, Hawley also explicitly defended his actions on Jan.
 6.

 “On January the 6th, I objected during the electoral college certification.
 Maybe you heard about it,” Hawley said.

 The crowd, heavily populated with fervent Trump supporters, offered him an extended round of applause.
-Which, of course, is why he offered his objection Jan.
+Which, of course, is why he offered his objection on Jan.
 6 in the first place.

 “I did,” he continued, over the cheers.
-“I stood up — I stood up and I said — I said we ought to have a debate about election integrity.
+“I stood up — I stood up and I said, I said we ought to have a debate about election integrity.
 I said it is the right of the people to be heard, and my constituents in Missouri want to be heard on this issue.”

 There was no question about the “integrity” of the vote in Pennsylvania, as that judge made clear.
 But it all blends together into this big political soup from which Hawley picks out whatever ingredients he wants to use at any given moment.
 Here, he wanted to get applause for doing the thing for which he’s spent more than a month taking heat.
 Here, he wanted to continue to advance the idea that the will of the people was submarined despite his efforts, instead of by them.